Materials-Consortia/OPTIMADE/optimade.rst

     The :property:`values` and :property:`indexes` fields SHOULD only be returned when requested via the :query-param:`ranged property` as described under `Entry Listing URL Query Parameters`_.

   - **Query**: Queries on the dictionary fields SHOULD be supported, except for the :property:`values` and :property:`indexes` fields for which querying is OPTIONAL.

-    - **serialization_format**: To improve the compactness of the data, there are several ways to show to which index a value belongs.
-      This is specified by the :property:`serialization_format`.

 The dictionary MUST include these fields: